aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/fabric-settings.md

     # See "Details on enable_trunk_groups" below before enabling this feature.
     enable_trunk_groups: <bool; default=False>

-    # If `true` (default) an MLAG ID will always be configured on a Port-Channel downlink even if the downlink is only on one MLAG switch.
+    # If `true` (default) an MLAG ID will always be configured on a Port-Channel downlink even if the downlink is only on one node in the MLAG pair.
     # If `false` an MLAG ID will only be configured on Port-Channel downlinks dual-homed to two MLAG switches.
     # Note the default value will change to `false` in AVD version 5.0
     mlag_on_orphan_port_channel_downlink: <bool; default=True>